Divorce and Family Law Solicitors Leeds

-These can either be decided between the parents perhaps individually or through mediation.
+These can either be decided between the parents perhaps individually or through solicitors of other dispute resolution such as mediation.

 If the parents cannot agree on the child arrangements, the court may have to intervene.
-If the court decides on the child arrangements including where the child will live, it will consider the age of the children, their needs, and preferences where they are old enough.
+If the court decides on the child arrangements including where the child will live, it will consider what is in their best interests, which could include the age of the children, their needs, and preferences where they are old enough.

 It will look at how their needs can be met educationally, financially, and emotionally, along with other factors.
 The court will make arrangements that are in the best interests of the children.